Photographer: Jack Caffrey, The Pimlico Project, 2017. © National Gallery of IrelandCredit

-- Your free general admission ticket will give you access to the permanent collection as well as the following free exhibitions: Living with Art: Picasso to Celmins (closing 7 June); Glamour and Governance; Shaw and the Gallery: A Priceless Education; Something from There.
+- Your free general admission ticket will give you access to the permanent collection as well as the following free exhibitions: Living with art: Picasso to Celmins (closing 7 June); Glamour and Governance; Shaw and the Gallery: A Priceless Education; Something from There.

 - You need to book an exhibition ticket to visit our new exhibition New Perspectives.
-Acquisitions 2011-2020 opens on 11 May.
+Acquisitions 2011-2020 (on view until 2 August).
 There is an admission charge for this exhibition, but there are discounts and special offers available.
 You must book your exhibition ticket in advance.
 Members go free to our paid exhibitions, but must pre-book their exhibition tickets.
 Members enjoy unlimited free entry to paid exhibitions, but must book their free tickets in advance.

 - Up to six individuals from the same household, or the same support bubble, can visit the Gallery together.